waffle-iron/bdp-laravel/readme.md

 ## bdp-laravel

-Developmental project using the Laravel framework in a Homestead (Vagrant) environment
+A local development project using the Laravel framework in a (Vagrant) Homestead environment